 I know what you’re thinking: soup in July?
 Well, the combination of unseasonably cool weather and brutal summer colds a couple of weeks ago pretty much made it seem like the only option was soup.
 Everyone has their stuffy nose/flannel pants comfort food, and mine is pho.

-What the pho is pho?
+What is pho?

-If this dish is unfamiliar to you, picture a rich, impossibly complex, silky smooth aromatic broth packed with warm, soft noodles and tender meat, then topped with crisp fresh bean sprouts and green onions, bright lime wedges and a mountain of bright Thai basil.
-Sounds borderline insane, right?
-It is.
-Pho is a Vietnamese noodle soup that consists of broth, noodles, meat (usually chicken or beef) and fresh toppings including basil, bean sprouts, green onions, and – sometimes – some kind of hot pepper.
+f this dish is unfamiliar to you, picture a rich, impossibly complex, silky smooth aromatic beef broth packed with warm, soft noodles and tender meat, then topped with crisp fresh bean sprouts and green onions, bright lime wedges and a mountain of bright Thai basil.
+It’s like the fresher, brighter cousin of moody ramen.

-The preparation of the broth, the heart and soul of the dish, without which the dish is just a bowl of limp noodles and some mismatched green accouterments, is the truly insane part.
 Here’s how you make pho broth: procure some beef bones.
-Roast the bones for 400 hours.
-Then simmer them for about 3 millennia with some spices.
-The long, slow simmer releases all of the good stuff from the bones, resulting in the silkiness of the broth.
+Roast the bones, then simmer them for many, many hours with spices.
+The long, slow simmer releases all of the collagen and other good stuff from the bones, which results in a rich, hearty yet silky broth that is a meal in and of itself.
 And the prolonged mingling with spices that – by all rational calculations, should not be in soup, let alone combine so harmoniously – produces a flavor that is out of this world.

 Is Pho Gluten Free?

 If it’s made right, yes, pho is gluten free.
-Traditionally, pho is made with rice noodles and nothing in the soup should be fried or otherwise at very high risk for cross contamination.
+Traditionally, pho is made with vermicelli rice noodles and nothing in the soup should be fried or otherwise at very high risk for cross contamination.

 In addition to being gluten free pho is a great Vietnamese food option for diners who are dairy free and have other food allergies as well!